 Prepping Your GoPro Camera (The Night Before)

-These inserts do as their name suggests: they prevent fog from forming inside the case.
+These anti-fog inserts do as their name suggests: they prevent fog from forming inside the case.

 When you add them, make sure they don’t affect the gasket seal.
 The case will leak if the insert gets between the door and the case.